lucasvegi/Elixir-Refactorings/README.md

 For more info see the following paper:

-* __Towards a Catalog of Refactorings for Elixir__, International Conference on Software Maintenance and Evolution (ICSME), 2023.
-Preprint available soon!
+* [Towards a Catalog of Refactorings for Elixir](https://homepages.dcc.ufmg.br/~mtov/pub/2023-icsme-nier-elixir.pdf), International Conference on Software Maintenance and Evolution (ICSME), 2023.

 Please feel free to make pull requests and suggestions ([Issues][Issues] tab).